 Son Kenneth Emery Minerd (1934-1993) was born on Oct.
 4, 1934 in Warren, Trumbull County, OH.
-He was united in matrimony with Regina S. (Davis) Berry ( ? -living), daughter of Arthur D. and Patricia (Gillis) Davis.
-Regina apparently had been married before and is thought to have brought three children to the marriage, among them Brian E. Berry and Beth Berry.
+He was united in matrimony with Regina S. (Davis) Berry ( ? -living), daughter of Arthur D. and Patricia "Pat" (Gillis) Davis.
+Regina had been married before to Andrew Berry and brought three children to the marriage, among them Brian E. Berry and Beth Berry.
 The Minerds went on to produce their own family of children, among them Michael A. Minerd Sr., James Minerd, John Minerd and Patricia "Patty" Minerd.
-Kenneth left the marriage at some point in time and made his home in Girard, Trumbull County, with the couple divorcing in June 1974, in Columbiana County, OH.
+Kenneth left the marriage at some point in time and made his home in Girard, Trumbull County, with the couple divorcing in June 1974 in Columbiana County, OH.
 Regina and Roy T. Altenburg, a truck driver from East Palestine, married in 1976.
 Several other offspring were involved and need to be sorted as to who's who -- Theresa Trosky and Susie Timmons.
 Kenneth passed away in Massillon, OH at the age of 58 on Aug.
 20, 1993.
 His remains were lowered into repose in East Carmel Cemetery in Middleton, Columbiana County.
 Regina resided in Columbiana in 2015.

 ~ Son Lawrence Minerd ~

 Son Lawrence "Larry" Minerd (1914-1935) was born in about 1914 in Fayette County, PA.

 He was employed at the age of 18 as a truck driver for the Olympia-Oakford Amusement Park in McKeesport, PA, and resided near Pittsburgh.
 He often wrote letters home to his sister Irene.